rossgk2/sign-doc-reuploader/To do.md

-- is offline_access scope required for fedramp dest account?

 - **change console logging to talk about source account and dest account rather than commercial account and FedRAMP account**

 - **upon redirect, set values of dropdowns to be what they were before the redirect**